 The Queensland Government will listen to what First Nations women need.
 We’ll listen when they raise their voice and tell us about their ideas to help us improve issues like:

-• finding work
+• finding secure employment

-• violence and crime
+• justice and safety

 • substance abuse